ngriffiths21/measles-dashboard/src/index.md

 The pre-vaccination period was marked by a fairly steady, extremely high number of cases, but there were dramatic improvements to medical care and nutrition and these led to a decrease in the mortality rate.
 For example, in 1926 there were 8,607 deaths from measles, with 6,746 among children less than 5 years old.
 In contrast, from 1956-1960 there were an average of 450 measles deaths per year.[^7]

-*editing note: could consider shortening/moving this note about the mortality rate*.

 [^6]: CDC, [Mortality Statistics, 1926](https://www.cdc.gov/nchs/data/vsushistorical/mortstatsh_1926.pdf); U.S. Census, [Population Estimates, 1926](https://www2.census.gov/programs-surveys/popest/tables/1900-1980/national/asrh/pe-11-1926.pdf)

 [^7]: [Measles Elimination in the United States](https://academic.oup.com/jid/article-abstract/189/Supplement_1/S1/820569)